 1. In order to propose legislation, a draft must be submitted to the GSS Vice President at least one week before planning on discussing it at a GA meeting.
 It will be reviewed with the SEC for structure and formatting.

-Each senator shall have the right to attend an SEC meeting upon notifying the GSS Secretary of their intent to do so.
+Each senator shall have the right to attend an SEC meeting upon notifying the GSS President of their intent to do so.

 Each senator shall have the right to view any past or present version of the GSS budget at any time.